minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 imported.
-The oil&gas-, methane-, natural gas-, coal-, environmental- and alternative energy contributions were imported for all incumbents, and then these were cleaned and categorized into pro-environmental and anti-environmental contributions,and joined with a list of all representatives per session.

-Cleaning the bulk data for the timely contributions was more complex due to the size of the files and the comparatively small 8 GB RAM I had available.
+The oil&gas-, methane-, natural gas-, coal-, environmental- and alternative energy contributions were imported for all incumbents, and then these were cleaned and categorized into pro-environmental and anti-environmental contributions,and joined with a list of all representatives per session#footnote([Cleaning the bulk data for the timely contributions was more complex due to the size of the files and the comparatively small 8 GB RAM I had available.
 Given that the PAC and individual contribution text files had over 2 million rows and were over 15 GB large at times, made the importing let alone processing tedious,